perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Web search
 - Device file search
 - Google Now page
+- Typing search

 ### Known issues

 - Unable to use Samsung OneUI's gesture navigation
-    - Update on this issue: It can be reproduced on my friend's phone but can't through Samsung's remote test lab.
-Maybe it only appears in some OneUI versions?
+    - On my friend's device it can be replicated, but can't through Samsung's remote test lab.
+Maybe it's on some OneUI versions only?
+- Unable to use Xiaomi/POCO's gesture navigation
+    - This is cause by Xiaomi's anti-consumer practice, there's nothing I can do about it.
 - Crash when moving or resizing widgets on some devices
+- Some touch won't register after swiping on pages.
+    - This is cause by Compose's pager implementation, and is fixed in the upstream.
+    - This issue will be fixed in version 1.10.

 ---